firefiesta/fire-infinite-scroll/README.md

 ### Outputs

 #### onInfinite
-> Return true when fir-infinite-scroll is visible, and false when it is not.
+> Return true when fire-infinite-scroll is visible, and false when it is not.